Last update - May 16th 2014

-The median value of Iron is in Egg, whole, cooked, poached which in 100g contains 1.75 mg of Iron.
-The average amount of Iron in 100g of an egg, based on the list below is 2.54 mg of Iron.
+The median value of Iron is found in Egg, whole, raw, fresh which in 100g contains 1.75 mg of Iron.
+The average amount of Iron contained in 100g of an egg, based on the list below is 2.54 mg of Iron.

 From the Iron content in an egg list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Iron.
 Each an egg item can be scaled by different amounts to adjust the amounts of Iron so that it is not just, for example, the values in 100g of Egg, whole, dried, stabilized, glucose reduced.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Iron.
 Again you can find a full nutrition breakdown for all foods containing iron which can be scaled for different servings and quantities, from the complete list of iron rich foods.